methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-09-21-docker-creating-alpine-image-ansible-installed.md

     - Docker
   redirect_from:
     - /docker-creating-alpine-image-ansible-installed
+excerpt: "As I am experimenting with Docker images and finding the right combination which works well for me the majority of the time.
+I have finally put..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 As I am experimenting with [Docker](https://www.docker.com) images and finding the right combination which works well for me the majority of the time.
 I have